Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,3055.494258,3081.597162.md

 ### Transcript

-> part of the part of the moor factory is also like um oh right the curved like windows here pretty neat so i made like a little watch tower here now you can stand there like president shinra from fun faces exactly exactly dude that's kind of what i was
+> part of the part of the moor factory is also like um oh right the curved like windows here pretty neat so i made like a little watch tower here now you can stand there like president shinra from fun faces exactly exactly dude that's kind of what i was thinking when i made this um